ExcellenceConsultant/InvoiceFlow/replit.md

 # InvoiceFlow - Invoice Management System

 ## Overview
 InvoiceFlow is a comprehensive invoice management application designed for businesses to manage customers, products, invoices (both AR and AP), and promotional schemes.
-It integrates seamlessly with QuickBooks for accounting workflows and features automatic price updates based on invoice rates.
-The system supports detailed inventory reporting, journal entry integration, and a full CARTOON BARCODE tracking system from inventory import to packing list display.
+It integrates seamlessly with QuickBooks for accounting workflows through direct invoice/bill posting.
+The system supports detailed inventory reporting and a full CARTOON BARCODE tracking system from inventory import to packing list display.
 It aims to streamline invoicing, inventory, and accounting processes, providing robust data integrity and efficient operations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.